Pepsi Live

 The Pepsi Chart (later known as Pepsi Live) was a music show on Network Ten that consisted of live performances both from Sydney, Australia and London, United Kingdom.
 Each show would end up with a look at the top 10 singles in Australia.

-Originally it was hosted by Tory Mussett and afterwards Dylan Lewis took over presenting duties.
+Originally it was hosted by Tory Mussett, after which Dylan Lewis took over presenting duties.
+Other past hosts include Cherie Hausler.